Back to Blog

 When Building In-House Makes Sense

-Very custom requirements - unique constraints no provider supports (specialized compliance, proprietary integrations)
+Very custom requirements - unique constraints no provider supports (specialized compliance, proprietary integrations, unusual delivery semantics)

-Large, experienced distributed systems team - 50+ engineers with platform groups can absorb this
+Large, experienced distributed systems team - 50+ engineers with dedicated platform groups can absorb this complexity without impacting product velocity

-Massive scale - at Segment-level scale (hundreds of thousands events/second), provider costs become prohibitive
+Massive scale with long time horizon - at Segment-level scale (hundreds of thousands events/second), provider per-event costs become prohibitive.
+Large enterprises with substantial engineering resources and multi-year horizons sometimes find building economically reasonable.

 When Buying Makes Sense

-Time to market matters - customers asking for webhooks today; 3-6 months building = lost opportunity
+Time to market matters - customers asking for webhooks today; 3-6 months building = lost opportunity.
+Managed services get you from zero to production in days.

 Small team - teams under 20 people can't build and maintain without sacrificing product.
 True cost often exceeds estimates by 3-5x.